 Campbell’s Covered Bridge History

-Constructed in 1909 Campbell’s Covered Bridge is the only remaining covered bridge in the State of South Carolina.
+Constructed between 1909 and 1911 Campbell’s Covered Bridge is the only remaining covered bridge in the State of South Carolina, a state that once had 20 covered bridges.
 The 38 foot long, 12 foot wide pine structure that spans Beaverdam Creek was built by Charles Irwin Willis.
-Locals believe that the bridge was named for Lafayette Campbell, who at the time of the bridge’s construction owned 194 acres in the immediate area.
-The bridge and surrounding acreage is presently owned by the Greenville County Recreation District and has been transformed into a passive park where visitors can picnic, explore the foundations of the old grist mill and home site, wet their feet on a hot summer day in Beaverdam Creek, and learn about the area through interpretive signage.
+The bridge is named for Alexander Lafayette Campbell who operated the grist mill just downstream of the bridge.
+Today the bridge and the surrounding 18.65 acre park is a serene location in northern Greenville County where visitors can picnic, explore the foundations of the old grist mill and home site, wet their feet on a hot summer day in Beaverdam Creek, hike the short 8/10th mile nature trail, and learn about the area through interpretive signage.